eliaskanelis/GNUMakefile4TDD/README.md

 > dual-targeted environments

-Uses the **STM32F072RB** micro-controller from ST with various peripherals but it can adapt to any micro-controller.
+Uses the **STM32F072RB** micro-controller from ST with various peripherals but it can adapt to any embedded platform.

 ### Dependencies: